-My current research, which builds upon my postdoctoral work at the University of Hong Kong, involves the comparative exploration of the poetics of historicity in the British traditions of historical romance and fantasy on the one hand, and the work of the legendary Hong Kong author Jin Yong—a pioneer of historical wuxia fiction—on the other.
+My current research, which builds upon my postdoctoral work, involves the comparative exploration of the poetics of historicity in the British traditions of historical romance and fantasy on the one hand, and the work of the legendary Hong Kong author Jin Yong—a pioneer of historical wuxia fiction—on the other.
 To that end, I'm currently conducting a reassessment of the popular comparison between Jin Yong and J. R. R. Tolkien, which I hope to develop eventually into a monograph.

 I'm also undertaking a couple of translation projects which dovetail with my research: I'm currently working on a collaborative project to produce a volume of scholarly English translations of several medieval Icelandic romances; and, separately, I'm also contracted to produce the first official English translation of Jin Yong's The Demi-Gods and Semi-Devils 天龍八部.